Barrow75/Website-Python-Template-I/README.md

 # Website-Python-Template-I
-An example of a website I created in python.
+An example of a website I created in Python Django with HTML and CSS